Bickleigh Castle

 Bickleigh Castle is a fortified manor house that stands on the banks of the River Exe at Bickleigh in Devon, England.
 Once considerably larger, Bickleigh now comprises a group of buildings from various periods which together formed a water castle.

-The main building was destroyed during the English Civil War, however other buildings, mostly arranged around a central courtyard survived.
-The castle is frequently open to the public by appointment, but it serves principally as a bespoke wedding venue.
-The River Exe runs through the grounds.
+It has also historically been known as Bickleigh Court.
+The main building was destroyed during the English Civil War, however other buildings survived, mostly arranged around a central courtyard.
+In the present day, the castle serves principally as a wedding venue, though at times is open to the public by appointment.

 History

 A Norman motte castle of the late 11th or early 12th century was dismantled in the mid 12th century.
 During this time a small stone chapel was built in the bailey.
 In the 15th century the Courtenay family built a mansion on the site and incorporated some of the earlier buildings.
 The Courtenay and Carew families then lived there until the English Civil War, and the Carews owned the Estate until 1924.

 During the English Civil War Charles I's queen, Henrietta Maria stayed in the castle as a guest of Sir Henry & Lady Dorothy Carew in 1644, on her way to Exeter.
 Shortly after her visit she gave birth to Princess Henrietta Anne Stuart, who later married Le Duc d'Orléans, the bisexual brother of King Louis XIV of France; there is a plaque commemorating the birth of the Princess in Exeter, which is now displayed in the Princesshay Shopping Centre.
 The Queen then exiled herself in July 1644 from Falmouth, and did not return until the 1660s.
-Subsequently, at the end of 1645, Fairfax's Parliamentarian troops attacked the castle, after 'slighting' neighbouring Tiverton Castle.
+Subsequently, at the end of 1645, Fairfax's Parliamentarian troops attacked the castle, after "slighting" neighbouring Tiverton Castle; they had laid siege from Cadbury.
 The bulk of the castellated structure was then demolished by Parliamentarian troops.
-The 'slighting' of Bickleigh was a response to the Royalist sympathies of the Carew family and its use as a stronghold during the conflict with the main manor house and inner keep being destroyed.
+The "slighting" of Bickleigh was a response to the Royalist sympathies of the Carew family and its use as a stronghold during the conflict with the main manor house and inner keep being destroyed.

-Following the Restoration, a typical Devon farmhouse of cob and thatch was added.
+Following the Stuart Restoration, a typical Devon farmhouse of cob and thatch was added.

 The buildings subsequently fell into disrepair, and became a farm store and cottage until they were restored early in the 20th century.
 The Norman chapel and a 12th-century gatehouse still exist, as does the 15th-century Courthouse and parts of the original Norman curtain wall.
-On a small hill behind the castle, encased amongst rhododendrons, are the remains of the Saxon 'motte' (watchtower).
+On a small hill behind the castle, encased amongst rhododendrons, are the remains of the Anglo-Saxon 'motte' (watchtower).
+The Fisherman's Cot was constructed in 1933.